iotaledger/integration-services/documentation/docs/getting_started/installation/java/local_setup.md

 or download JAR from [MVNRepository](https://mvnrepository.com/artifact/net.gradbase/iota.is.sdk/0.0.1)

-or simply add to your POM:
+or simply add to your POM if you wish to import the codebase into a wider project:
 ```xml
 <!-- https://mvnrepository.com/artifact/net.gradbase/iota.is.sdk -->
 <dependency>